-[snowman] The following book review appeared in the Sierra Club's Hi Sierran (p.
-10, January/February 2001 issue):
+The following book review appeared in the

 The Sierra Club Book Store in proud to host local author and Sierra Club member Dan Anderson, a former ExCom member of our chapter, 7 to 9 p.m. on Tuesday, Jan.
 23 [2001] for a short talk and slideshow about his new book.
 He will be available to sign copies of his book for sale at the store.
 3820 Ray St., San Diego (619-299-1797).